InternetDevels-UA/docker/selenium-chrome/Readme.md

-# Selenium standalone with Chrome installed
+# Selenium standalone server with Chrome
-## To run this container with docker-compose:
+## To run this container with docker-compose.yml:
 - copy docker-compose.yml
 - inside folder with docker-compose.yml run:
 ```bash